 Besides a dedication to research in particle astrophysics, WIPAC is focused on developing and producing innovative instrumentation for current and future projects.
 We work closely with the University of Wisconsin–Madison Physical Sciences Laboratory on the design and production of electronics and hardware.

 Thanks to our involvement in a variety of projects, we have many partners throughout the world.
-Visit our partners page to see a complete list of collaborating institutions.
+Visit our partners page for information about our collaborations.

 - Educate and train future leaders in particle astrophysics through a vibrant science program.